john-itcsolutions/bucordo/README.md

 In our case, if a single member-class network existed solo (such as any of our Real Estate Property dApps) we would be required to separate the existing networks into 3 (to provide a 'Mexican Standoff' arrangement) servers designed to keep everyone honest.
 Das_Fuhrwerk would provide one extra, with any third member acting as a dummy policing server only (if necessary due to lack of second customer).

-The ordering services will run alongside the main system.
+The ordering services will run alongside (in parallel with) the main system.

 In our case, with The General, we started the process of building the main databases from 3 schema backup .sql files, and put all backups and scripts into a single folder, and copied '*' to postgres masters.